 However, don’t throw out the categories just yes.
 They are still helpful to understand the differences.

 Should You Be More Submissive?

 Should you be more submissive?

 Or maybe more independent?

-Let’s see what the literature says.
+Let’s see what the dating gurus say.

-The women’s dating literature is heavily split among those who recommend you be an independent woman and those who recommend you to be more submissive (of course they’d never use the word “submissive” though!).
+The women’s dating advice is heavily split among those who recommend you be an independent woman and those who recommend you to be more submissive (of course they’d never use the word “submissive” though!).